John Weston (aviator): Brandfort

 Weston returned to South Africa in 1911 with an aircraft powered by a 50 hp Gnome engine.
 The aeroplane was called the Weston-Farman.
-At Brandfort, Weston imported and sold aeroplanes and parts.
-These included the Blériot monoplane, the Farman and the Bristol biplane, Gnome engines and Chauviére propellers.
+At Brandfort, Weston imported and sold airplanes and parts.
+These included the Blériot monoplane, the Farman and the Bristol biplane, Gnome engines, and Chauviére propellers.

 Aeronautical Society of South Africa

 Weston was a founding member of the Aeronautical Society of South Africa.
-He also established the John Weston Aviation Company to raise funds for the establishment of a flying school with a permanent aerodrome.
+He also established the John Weston Aviation Company to raise funds to establish a flying school with a permanent airfield.
 The company's wealthy sponsors funded flying demonstrations in South Africa and Mozambique.
 In December 1909, the Frenchman, Albert Kimmerling made the first powered flight in South Africa in East London.
-In June, 1911, Weston flew the Weston-Farman for eight and a half minutes at Kimberley.
+In June 1911, Weston flew the Weston-Farman for eight and a half minutes at Kimberley.
 It was a South African record for the duration of a flight.
-Demonstrations of the company's five aircraft (one Weston-Farman, three Bristols and one Farman) followed at Johannesburg, Lorenzo Marques, Bloemfontein, Cape Town, Kenilworth, East London, King Williams Town and Queenstown.
+Demonstrations of the company's five aircraft (one Weston-Farman, three Bristols, and one Farman) followed at Johannesburg, Lorenzo Marques, Bloemfontein, Cape Town, Kenilworth, East London, King Williams Town and Queenstown.

 Difficulties

 In 1912, Weston was unsuccessful in his efforts to be appointed as an adviser to the government of Jan Smuts in the investment in military aircraft and pilot training.
 At that time, the flying demonstrations drew large crowds, but little investment.
 In January 1913, arrangements were made for flying demonstrations at Brandfort.
-A large crowd had assembled on the racecourse when a dust storm began and destroyed the aeroplane.
-Then, in early February, 1912, the Brandfort hangar was destroyed by arson.
+A large crowd had assembled on the racecourse when a dust storm began and destroyed the airplane.
+Then, in early February 1912, the Brandfort hangar was destroyed by arson.
 Weston dismissed the offer of a joint venture with aviator, Cecil Compton Paterson.
-On 1 July 1913, the Paterson Aviation Syndicate was registered in Kimberley and on 10 September 1913, Paterson and the Union government entered into an agreement concerning the training of the first South African military pilots for what would later become the South African Air Force.
+On 1 July 1913, the Paterson Aviation Syndicate was registered in Kimberley, and on 10 September 1913, Paterson and the Union government entered into an agreement concerning the training of the first South African military pilots for what would later become the South African Air Force.